ufs-community/ufs-weather-model/doc/UsersGuide/source/CodeOverview.rst

 ===================

 On non-Level 1 platforms, users must install the required libraries before building the UFS WM.
 Additionally, users must stage the required data in order to run regression tests.
 Once the prerequisite libraries are installed, and the data has been staged, the WM should build and run successfully.
 However, users may need to perform additional troubleshooting on Level 3 or 4 systems since little or no testing is conducted on these systems.

+Currently, Level 2 platforms for regression testing are:

+   * S4 (Intel)

 ===================================================
 UFS Weather Model Hierarchical Repository Structure